 Since moving to Los Angeles, Michael has acted in over 80 film, television, commercial, theatrical, adult (just making sure you're paying attention...meaning it's a joke, Mom), industrial, and internet productions.
 Notable appearances include co-starring on NBC's Chuck as a CIA Tech, ABC's Body Of Proof as Larry the Slacker; modeling items on an April Fool's episode of the "Price Is Right;" and playing a Zombie (MTV), Pizza Delivery Guy (DiGiorno's), and Schlub (Hoover) in national TV commercials.
 He also has auditioned for films like 2012 Oscar winner The Artist and nowhere near Oscar-winning Men In Black III; TV shows such as How I Met Your Mother (CBS), Parks & Recreation (NBC), Shameless (Showtime) as well as for series regulars on multiple television pilots.
 Michael also performs improv regularly with Monkey Butler Comedy (check out his Facebook page for show updates)

 Wait a minute- all this jabbering about acting, but didn't you say he writes too?
 Sure did.
-Michael focuses his writing efforts on short stories, sketches and poetry.
+Go to Writings to find out more.
 Most recently, he has showcased some of his material at the pinnacle of all comedy venues: Open Mic nights.

 Thank you for taking the time to check out the Official Site of Michael J. Sielaff (not that there are scandal-ridden impostor sites, but there should be).
 Please contact us with any questions, comments, prank messages or high fives!